Affected by Brexit?

 Use a patent to protect your technical inventions: new products or services which involve an inventive step and have industrial application.

 How you register a patent

-- If you need protection in only one European country, you can register a patent at national level.
+- If you need protection in only one European country (In this case, the 28 EU member states + Albania, Iceland, Lichtenstein, the former Yugoslav Republic of Macedonia, Serbia, Switzerland and Turkey), you can register a patent at national level.
 Check which local patent office to contact.

 - For European-wide protection, you can register a European patent with the European Patent Office (EPO).
 A European patent also needs to be validated by the national patent office in each country where protection is required.
 Depending on the country's law, you may have to provide translations or pay fees by a certain date.

 - United Kingdomgben